9.7 Information Sharing

 The risk assessment must also consider the following risks:

 Where possible, the alleged / suspected offender should be consulted to provide information to assist the risk assessment.

 The suspected / alleged offender should be given the opportunity to challenge the information on which the decision to disclose is being made, and the response considered as part of the risk assessment.

-The senior child protection manager and legal department must be consulted regarding the possibility of disclosure and the decision taken by the service manager, in consultation with police and probation at a strategy meeting.
+The senior child protection manager and legal department must be consulted regarding the possibility of disclosure and the decision taken by the service manager, in consultation with police and probation at a Strategy Discussion.

 If the police do not support any planned disclosure based on the potential risk to an identified child, further legal advice must be taken.

 Each decision to disclose must be justified on the likelihood of harm which non-disclosure might otherwise cause and the pressing need for such a disclosure.

 Consideration must be given to other, less intrusive methods that might achieve any required objectives: